-- 1.1.1 DAT Archaeological Services were commissioned by Natural Resources Wales to provide an archaeological watching brief during the removal of the non-native invasive shrub sea buckthorn (Hippophae rhamnoides) at two locations on Pembrey Burrows (Area 1 centred on SS 4088 9952 and Area 2 centred on SN3742 0287) which forms the southwestern fringe of Pembrey Country Park in Carmarthenshire (Figures 1 and 2).
-These areas have dune grassland habitat; however, this has now become shaded out by sea buckthorn and scrub.
-Dune grassland habitat should recover if the sea buckthorn and scrub is cleared and arisings are collected and disposed of offsite.
-Area 1 comprises approximately 1.5 hectares of mature sea buckthorn.
-Area 2 comprises approximately 12.2ha of mainly low-lying sea buckthorn of less density and with some scattered young growth.
-This area is slightly larger than the estimate given in the WSI, therefore the maps in this report will differ from those in the WSI as they reflect the actual working area.
+- 1.1.1 DAT Archaeological Services were commissioned by Natural Resources Wales to provide an archaeological watching brief during the removal of the non-native invasive shrub sea buckthorn (Hippophae rhamnoides) at two locations on Pembrey Burrows which form the southwestern fringe of Pembrey Country Park and Pembrey Forest, Carmarthenshire (Figures 1 and 2).
+Area 1 centred on SS 4087 9954 and Area 2 centred on SN3689 0365.
+These are areas of dune grassland habitat; however, this has now become shaded out by sea buckthorn and scrub.
+Dune grassland habitat should recover if the sea buckthorn is cleared.
+Area 1 comprises approximately 1.6 hectares of mature sea buckthorn.
+Area 2 comprises approximately 8.3ha of mainly low-lying sea buckthorn of less density and with some scattered young growth.
 This work forms part of the HLF funded Dynamic Dunescapes project. - 1.1.2 Following discussions with the archaeological curators at Dyfed Archaeological Trust's Heritage Management section, it has been recommended that an archaeological watching brief be carried out during the sea buckthorn removal, as the proposed clearance areas are located within archaeologically sensitive areas of the Burrows.